 (UPDATE: 2 years since I wrote this post, the chicks and hens are still going strong, but the other succulents all died during winter.
 The chicks and hens just made it through the most brutal winter we’ve had in 30 years, so they are definitely hardy succulents!)

 Step 1.
-Remove soil from bed and create bed of drainage.
+Remove soil from garden bed and create bed of drainage.

 Step 2.
 Back fill planter bed.

 Then I began filling back in the dirt I had originally removed and added in Perlite and new potting soil to the native soil.
-I used about 1/2 native soil, 1/4 new potting soil and 1/4 Perlite.
-Another good alternative is to add sand to your soil.
+I used about:

 I followed this by adding in the fun little succulent plants once I got to the top of the planter.
 When I removed the succulents from their plastic pots I opened up the roots a little with my hand and then just planted like normal.